eyereasoner/eyelite/README.md

     * If there **is** at least one proof of `{ pattern }`, the builtin fails.

   * This is a pure test and is also treated as a **constraint** for goal ordering in forward rules.

+* `log:forAllIn`

+  * Two clauses are given in the subject list: for every match of the first clause, the builtin checks whether the second clause also holds for that match.

 ### `string:` namespace